freerange/site/soups/weeknotes/week-338-links.snip.markdown

 ### [Streamio FFMPEG](https://github.com/streamio/streamio-ffmpeg)

 This claims to be a "simple yet powerful Ruby ffmpeg wrapper for reading metadata and transcoding movies".
 I thought it might be a useful alternative to [Amazon Elastic Transcoder](http://aws.amazon.com/elastictranscoder/) for our [GFR Video](https://video.gofreerange.com) service.
-Also it looks as if [StreamIO](https://streamio.com/) might be offering a similar service, although I struggled to find much detail about their service. {by james-mead}
+Also it looks as if [StreamIO](https://streamio.com/) might be offering something similar to GFR Video, although I struggled to find much detail about their service on their website. {by james-mead}

 ### [Moving Past the Scaling Myth](https://michaelfeathers.silvrback.com/the-myth-of-scaling)